trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/userresources.md

 ![](images/assignresources_userresource.png)

-*Assign resource groups to a user*
+*Figure: Assign resource groups to a user*

 Then select the resource groups to assign to this user.